 Furthermore, filling any needed pet prescriptions at a retail pharmacy is often less expensive than getting it filled through the vet.
 Plus, it saves time because you can get all your family's prescriptions at once, including those for your furry family members.

 To save even more on pet prescriptions, consider using a pharmacy savings card, like the Inside Rx Pets savings card offered by Inside Rx.
-This free prescription savings card helps reduce costs up to 75% on pet medications when purchased at a local pharmacy or when ordered for home delivery.
+This free prescription savings card helps reduce costs up to 75% on pet medications when purchased at a local pharmacy.

 Always follow prescription directions